-Cambridge Healthtech Institute’s Protein Purification and Recovery conference examines the strategies that efficiently lead to pure protein for research or therapeutic use.
-As the most costly and time-consuming process in the manufacturing
+properly folded protein.
+CHI’s Protein Purification and Recovery conference examines the strategies that efficiently lead to pure protein for research or therapeutic use.
+This leading conference illustrates how ‘traditional’ strategies

 2:00 Chairperson’s Opening Remarks